Collegeville/CW21/WorkshopResources/Recordings/Instructions.md

 We welcome your contributed recording to the workshop.
 Here are a few general guidelines:
 - Talks, discussions and interviews will be recorded and uploaded to YouTube: Your participation in the event signifies your consent to being recorded.
 - Brevity is valued: Focus on the key ideas.
 Viewers can reach out to you via Slack for follow up.
-- Keep all discussion positive and respectful:  We are building a community of people with the common interest of improving scientific software through better developer productivity.
+- Keep all discussion positive and respectful:  We are building a community of people with the common interest of improving scientific software through better software teams.

 ### Recorded Presentation Guidance
 A recorded presentation involves a single speaker (or multiple speakers in sequence) delivering a talk aided by slides.
 Instructions: